-- Conference Grants (\$600 each/2-year period) - Travel Fellowship (\$3000/3 year period) - Education Research Award (\$500/3 year period) - Full Time Study Grant (\$2000/3 year period) - PDAF (up to \$5000/one-year period) - Sheonoroil (up to \$2000) - Project Overseas - John Huntley Internship (2 days at the NSTU!) - Group Insurance Trustee Grants (Student Mental Health and Wellness and EduWellness Grants
+- Conference Grants (\$600 each/2-year period) - Travel Fellowship (\$3000/3 year period) - Education Research Award (\$500/3 year period) - Full Time Study Grant (\$2000/3 year period) - PDAF (up to \$5000/one-year period) - Sheonoroil (up to \$2000) - Proiect Overseas - John Huntley Internship (2 days at the NSTU) - Group Insurance Trustee Grants (Student Mental Health & Wellness and EduWellness Grants)

-Learning that comes to your local/region:
+Learning that comes to your Local/region:

-NSTU Membership Equity and inclusion Wellness and growth Benefits of Membership Gender Diversity in our Learning Spaces Teacher Wellness Get your Grant On!
-Cultivating Inclusive (Learning) Spaces Unleashing Unity: Strategies for Engaging & Empowering NSTU Olympics Women in Leadership Members
+NSTU Membership Equity and inclusion Wellness and growth Benefits of Membership Get your Grant On!
+NSTU Olympics Gender Diversity in our Learning Spaces Cultivating Inclusive (Learning) Spaces Women in Leadership Teacher Wellness Unleashing Unity: Strategies for Engaging & Empowering Members

-This is a growing list and will have sessions added as they are developed colleagues.
+This is a growing list and will have sessions added as they are developed area/area of interest with their colleagues.
 Hosted on a rotational basis: NSTU, PEITF, NLTA, NBTA.
-To attend on behalf of the NSTU, please CONTACT your local president or the president of your professional association.
+To attend on behalf of the NSTU, please CONTACT your Local president or the president of your professional association.
 There are 5 seats for independent delegates.
-If registering for one of these spaces, you must secure funding prior to registering (article 60 and/or local PD grants).
+If registering for one of these spaces, you must secure funding prior to registering (article 60 and/or Local PD grants).